 How do you write a successful business blog?

-Communicating with customers, patients and business partners is the key to success in our increasingly digital world.
+Communicating with customers, patients and business partners is the key to new business success in our increasingly digital world.
 However, doing so effectively can be a daunting process, especially at the beginning!

 Blogging is a great way to build authority, credibility and search engine rankings.